Skip to content

 Genesis 3:17

-And to a red-one he has said 'For you have heard to the voice of the woman of yourself, and she is eating from out of the Wood straightly I have laid-charge to you, to say, She is not eating from out of himself, she-who-is-cursed is the Red-one within-across-yourself.140 In an inner-pained-one they are eating141 the whole of the days of the living-ones of yourself,
+And to a red-one he has said 'For you have heard to the voice of the woman of yourself, and she is eating from out of the Wood which I have laid-charge to you, to say, She is not eating from out of himself, she-who-is-cursed is the Red-one within-across-yourself.140 In an inner-pained-one they are eating141 the whole of the days of the living-ones of yourself,

 Footnote: